 Older people, and those with underlying medical problems like high blood pressure, heart and lung problems, diabetes, or cancer, are at higher risk of developing serious illness.
 However, anyone can catch COVID-19 and become seriously ill.
 Even people with very mild symptoms of COVID-19 can transmit the virus.
 People of all ages who experience fever, cough and difficulty breathing should seek medical attention.

-Following Government Guide lines we are carrying out the majority of repairs.
+Our repairs service is operating as normal.
 Your residents handbook gives details on how we categorise a repair.
 As well as by phone non urgent repairs can also be reported by text on 0191 5805802 or by visiting the repairs page of our website, where you will also find a full list of emergency repairs.
 To ensure we deal with your emergency repair as quickly as possible please contact us by telephone.

 Government guidelines state that anyone who has coronavirus symptoms must self isolate.
 We would only access your home during this time if there was likely to be a serious health & safety breach.
 Each case would be looked at independently.